ckelly314/pyisotopomer/README.md

 Run two (or more) reference gases with known <sup>15</sup>R-α and <sup>15</sup>R-β, prepared in the same format as samples (i.e., some amount of N<sub>2</sub>O reference gas injected into a bottle of seawater or DI water that has been purged with He or N2 gas).

-Export and size-correct these data in the excel correction template, as above.
+Export, size-correct, and scale-normalize these data in the excel correction template, as above.
 The placeholder samples in the template spreadsheet are arranged in the right order 1-7, but this may not necessarily be the case, depending on how one performs the steps above.
 The order is not important to what follows, as long as the samples (columns C-Q) and reference peaks (columns S-U) are in the same order.

 Each row of the correction template represents one reference material.
 In column B, "ref_tag", add the names of the reference materials, as they appear in ```constants.csv``` (for example, here, atmosphere-equilibrated seawater is named "ATM").